 Let’s say that you’re sunbathing at the beach.
 It’s 10 am and UV rays are pretty strong.
 You need to top up every couple of hours.
 No exception.
 Fail to do so and your sunburn will remind you.

 If it’s a beautiful sunny day and you’re enjoying a picnic or a walk in the park with your friends, I’d still top up every couple of hours.
 UV rays are strong and you’re spending a lot of time outside, so better be safe than sorry.

 If you’re spending most of your day indoors, away from windows, and venturing outside only to grab a quick coffee, your sunscreen will last a lot longer.
 UV rays won’t get much contact with it, so you may get away with topping it up only once a day.

 If you’re indoors but close to a window, it’s another matter entirely.
 Glass blocks UVB rays, but UVA rays (the kind that causes wrinkles, dark spots and cancer) can still get through.
 Top your sunscreen up regularly.
 Every couple of hours as a rule, but if it’s a gloomy, cloudy day when UV rays are weaker, every 3 hours or so may be ok.

 UV filters degrade overtime, but that’s not the only thing that makes your sunscreen useless within a few short hours.
 Here are the other culprits to look out for:

-- Sweating: if you’ve been working out at the gym, playing volleyball with your friends at the gym or just been sweating a lot (heck, some summer days are so hot, you’re sweating buckets even if you don’t move), the sunscreen will be melting away with the sweat.
+- Sweating: If you’ve been working out at the gym, playing volleyball with your friends at the beach or just been sweating a lot (heck, some summer days are so hot, you’re sweating buckets even if you don’t move), the sunscreen will be melting away with the sweat.
 Reapply it often.